Semester Study Abroad

-application process, and the completed packet must be reviewed by the International Programs Director in time to meet ISEP's stated deadlines.
+application process, and the completed documents must be reviewed by the International Programs Director in time to meet ISEP's stated deadlines.
 In addition to the ISEP application, students must submit the following completed documents:

 - course substitution form with attached course descriptions (this may wait until placement has been announced)